 Do some research before investing in something.
 If the returns being promised sound too good to be true, it’s probably a scam.
 Also, check out the Bad List at badbitcoin.org.
 If it’s listed here it’s definitely suspicious and almost certainly a scam.

-Keep in mind that during violent market movements, misinformation may be spread in the news and digital currency service providers may experience service disruptions.
-You may not always be able to sell your digital currency at a moment’s notice.
+Keep in mind that during violent market movements, misinformation may be spread in the news and cryptocurrency service providers may experience service disruptions.
+You may not always be able to sell your cryptocurrency at a moment’s notice.

 Being aware of scams can keep your Bitcoin safe and sound.